viv1729/useful-scripts/README.md

 	 - Full tree structure for other folders

  - Give stats for size and file count while generating backup to see if everything is as you want.

+ - Make a dry run before running final backup.

 ## todo

- - Make .py version
+ - [ ] Make .py version
- - Add more comments to the code
+ - [x] Code refactoring
- - Add scheduling
+ - [ ] Add scheduling
- - Add backup to git
+ - [x] Add backup to git